dirkncl/curiousMidi/readme.md

 > curiousMidi is a versatile midi player, mostly midi based player
 > The browser already has its own playlist so we are forced to only listen to the midi songs, that's all.
+> Why is curious?... because until now I am still curious about Midi for browsers

 curiuosMidi is made for all possible access to midi files (.mid, kar, .midi,.rmi) for example: